Show All Answers

 We now have a Bank Lock Box Center in Worcester, therefore, tax bill payments will be sent to the Reading Post Office Box.
 Town of Yarmouth utilizes a lockbox service through Century Bank with its highly automated capabilities is less costly for the tax payers than hiring staff to manually type in payment receipts and make bank deposits.
 Mail sent on Cape with rare exceptions are sent off Cape for processing and distribution.
 The mail time is essentially the same going to either location.

 The CPC consists of nine voting members.
 Seven members represent existing committees from the Affordable Housing Committee, Conservation Commission, Historical Commission, Open Space Committee, Planning Board, Recreation Commission, and the Yarmouth Housing Authority.
 The two remaining seats are citizen-at-large positions appointed by the Board of Selectmen.

-The Committee reviews applications and makes recommendations to Town Meeting for community housing, historic, open space, and recreation projects.
+The Committee reviews applications and makes recommendations to Town Meeting for funding for community housing, historic, open space, and recreation projects.

 The Committee is required to study the community preservation needs of the city or town, hold a public hearing, consult with relevant boards and committees and make recommendations to the legislative body for the expenditure of CPA funds.
 The legislative body may approve, reduce or reject the recommended appropriations, or it may reserve CPA funds for future projects.